-Ian Coristine is not a typical photographer accepting random assignments.
-Only two subjects motivate him to get behind his camera - The 1000 Islands, and more recently, Provence, France where he and his wife Lyne have a small home.
+Ian Coristine was not a typical photographer accepting random assignments.
+Only two subjects motivated him to get behind his camera - The 1000 Islands, and more recently, Provence, France where he and his wife Lyne owned a small home for over 6 years.
 His discovery and love affair with "the River" began during a random flight in 1992.
 Three years later he found an island, literally one in a thousand, with a unique natural harbor that could protect his plane from marauding storms.
 During his former career distributing Challenger ultralight aircraft across Canada, Ian learned the craft of air-to-air photography.
 Living "in the assignment" with his float plane providing a privileged view of an extraordinary place, he began shooting low from above.

 Coristine's first book of photography, The 1000 Islands, was an astonishing success, selling out three large printings and becoming by far the most successful book about the place ever published.
 It is now a sought-after collectible.
 Water, Wind and Sky was released in 2005, followed by Volume III, The Thousand Islands, in 2006.
 A booklet, 1000 Islands, was published in 2007, winning an international Benjamin Franklin (Benny) Award in the graphic arts industry's most prestigious worldwide printing competition.
 His fifth book was released in 2010, The very best of Ian Coristine's 1000 Islands, becoming his fifth bestseller and his second to receive a Benjamin Franklin Award.